perak/kitchen-site/files/features_top.md

 What is "Meteor Kitchen"?
 =========================

-"Meteor Kitchen" is meteor application code generator.
-Describe your application in simple JSON file and use meteor-kitchen to build (almost) complete meteor application:
+"Meteor Kitchen" is a meteor application code generator.
+Just describe your application in simple JSON file and use meteor-kitchen to build an (almost) complete meteor application with:

 - Directory structure
 - Router and route controllers